 It’s common to classify mesh types as structured (curvilinear) or unstructured3.
 As discussed before, structured meshes are historically related to the Finite Differences Method.
 The Finite Volume and Finite Element methods allow for more general meshes.

 Structured meshes, also commonly called grids, are meshes whose structure and formation allow for easy identification of neighboring cells and points.
-This property is derived from the fact that structured meshes are applied over analytical coordinates systems (rectangular, elliptical, spherical, etc.), forming a regular grid.
+This property is derived from the fact that structured meshes are applied over analytical coordinate systems (rectangular, elliptical, spherical, etc.), forming a regular grid.

 From a programming point of view, the cells or points that form a structured mesh can be enumerated in such a way that neighboring queries can be made analytically upon the cells or points coordinates.